Aaroneld/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?
+    To keep track of who is logged in to a particular server and/or webpage in a consistent and secure manner.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt hashes sensitive parts of our data so that they are not readable to outsiders without the specfic key required to unhash them.

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?

+    It requires attackers to figure password and other sensitive information without have to ability to look at it directly in its human readable form

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token? header, payload, signature

 ## Minimum Viable Product